SamVanheer/HalfLifeAssetManager/docs/manual/HalfLifeAssetManagerManual.md

 ### 8.1.10 Enable Audio Playback

 Whether to enable audio playback.
 When disabled no attempt is made to access the computer's audio devices.

+### 8.1.11 Mute Application When Application Is In Background

+If enabled all audio is muted when the application is not active (e.g. minimized, behind another program, etc).

 ## 8.2 Style